uswds/uswds-site/_drafts/fractal-federalist.md

 Another technique we're exploring is making versioned assets (the Standards CSS, JavaScript, images, and fonts) more readily accessible for testing on other sites.
-We're actually doing this already with Federalist, which includes the git branch in its preview URLs.
+In fact we're already doing this with Federalist, which includes the git branch in its preview URLs.
 This means that you can link directly to the [JavaScript]({{ page.preview_baseurl }}/release-1.1.0-pre/dist/js/uswds.min.js) or [CSS]({{ page.preview_baseurl }}/release-1.1.0-pre/dist/css/uswds.min.css) from our [version 1.1.0 pre-release][1.1.0 pre-release], assuming that you know the URL format: